-- 1. Licensees shall keep a complete set of records, including operating manuals, concerning any game machine or device maintained on their licensed premises.
+1. Licensees shall keep a complete set of records, including operating manuals, concerning any game machine or device maintained on their licensed premises.
 Licensees who do not own their machines or devices shall be required to maintain a copy of their current contract with the vendor.
 This contract at a minimum shall detail the division of profits between the parties and how monies will be accounted for, including the payment of any monies, credits, or any other thing of value to customers of the licensee.
-Copies of any outstanding notes or loans between the parties must also be maintained by the licensee. - Licensees shall make available without delay to agents of the state or local licensing authority access to the interiors of any machine or device maintained upon the licensed premises to assist in the determination of whether or not said machine or device is permitted or prohibited equipment.
+Copies of any outstanding notes or loans between the parties must also be maintained by the licensee.

-Regulation 47-924 .
-Importation and Sole Source of Supply/Brand Registration.
+Licensees shall make available without delay to agents of the state or local licensing authority access to the interiors of any machine or device maintained upon the licensed premises to assist in the determination of whether or not said machine or device is permitted or prohibited equipment.

-A. Before any person, firm, company, partnership, or corporation ships any alcohol beverages into the State of Colorado, each such entity shall be properly licensed by the state licensing authority.
-The only exceptions to licensing for importation may be found under 12-47-104 and 12-47-106, C.R.S.
+Regulation 47-924.
+Importation and Sole Source of Supply/Brand Registration for Vinous and Spirituous Liquors.

-- B. At least thirty (30) days prior to the sale or shipment of any alcohol beverages into the State of Colorado, each licensed manufacturer, non-resident manufacturer or importer shall submit to the state licensing authority a complete report, on forms prepared and furnished by the state licensing authority, which shall detail: the licensee's name and license number; the designated Colorado licensed wholesaler(s); the name of the United States primary source of supply; the products to be imported, including the brand name, class or type, and fanciful name; and evidence of compliance with Bureau of Alcohol Tobacco and Firearm labeling requirements found in the "Federal Alcohol Administration Act" 27 CFR Subchapter A-Liquors Part 4, Subpart D; Part 5, subpart D; and Part 7, Subpart C. The import licensee, if not the product manufacturer, shall also include with said form a separate letter from the primary source of supply designating such import licensee as the primary source in the United States or the sole source of supply in Colorado.
+- A. Before any person, firm, company, partnership, or corporation ships any vinous or spirituous liquor into the state of Colorado, each such entity shall be properly licensed by the state licensing authority.
+The only exceptions to licensing for importation may be found under Sections 12-47-104 and 12-47-106, C.R.S. - B. At least thirty (30) days prior to the sale or shipment of any vinous or spirituous liquor into the state, each licensed manufacturer, or importer shall submit to the state licensing authority a complete report, on forms prepared and furnished by the Liquor Enforcement Division, which shall detail: the licensee's name and license number; the designated Colorado licensed wholesaler(s); the name of the United States primary source of supply; the products to be imported, including the brand name, class or type, and fanciful name; and evidence of compliance with Bureau of Alcohol Tobacco and Firearm labeling requirements found in the "Federal Alcohol Administration Act" 27 CFR Chapter I: Part 4, Subpart D; and Part 5, subpart D. The import licensee, if not the product manufacturer, shall also include with said form a separate letter from the primary source of supply designating such import licensee as the primary source in the United States or the sole source of supply in Colorado.
 A separate form is required for each primary source.
 Each non-resident manufacturer, manufacturer and importer shall also remit with said form the appropriate brand registration and/or sole source fee(s).
-A separate sole source fee is required for each primary source that an importer represents. - C. Should the primary source of supply change its designated licensed importer, the newly designated licensed importer is required to submit the same information described in paragraph B of this regulation on required forms thirty (30) days prior to shipment of any alcohol beverages.
+A separate sole source fee is required for each primary source that an importer represents. - C. Should the primary source of supply change its designated licensed importer, the newly designated licensed importer is required to submit the same information described in section B of this regulation on the required forms at least thirty (30) days prior to shipment of any alcohol beverages.
 The newly designated importer shall also remit the appropriate sole source and brand registration fees with said form.